← Back to blog

 • Any Android phone as a backup connection device with Moblink installed (free)

-• Both phones on separate SIM cards (different mobile networks is even better)
+• Both phones on separate SIM cards — different mobile networks is even better

 • An IRLHost relay server

-• A PC at home running OBS — this receives the stream from IRLHost and sends it to Twitch or Kick
+• A PC at home running OBS

 The full flow: Phone → IRLHost relay → Your OBS at home → Twitch/Kick.
 The spare Android just adds a second connection path for that first leg.